Physical Therapy

 3. Recertification Requirements

-Although the certification remains valid until the treatment duration specified in the plan ends, the patient’s condition changes significantly (necessitating a revision of goals) or 90 days after the initial treatment—whichever comes first.
-If further care is needed beyond this point, a new Plan of Care must be submitted for recertification, following the same process.
+Certification remains valid until the treatment duration specified in the plan ends, the patient’s condition changes significantly, or 90 days after initial treatment — whichever comes first.
+If further care is needed beyond this point, a new POC must be submitted for recertification.

 4. Delayed Certification Requirements